 120-140 DEGREES | STEEP 3 min.

-1 splash COOL WATER to suit your taste
+1 small splash COOL WATER after steeping

 Or, for my special hot-cold-flash-brew method, watch How to properly brew shade-grown green tea.